top of page

 Research overview

-My research interestes can broadly be divided in the following topics.
+Our research on radionuclide production and separation can broadly be divided in the following topics.
 Please click on the topic of your interest for further information.

 Nanomaterials for radionuclide generators